-- You have the opportunity to appeal the outcome within 28 days of receiving notification of the decision.
+- You have the opportunity to request a review of the decision within 28 days of receiving the ‘Notice of Decision’ letter.

-- Address each of the eligibility criteria that the you didn't meet in your original Remission/Refund of Debt in Special Circumstances application according to the 'Notice of Decision' letter.
+- Address each of the eligibility criteria that you didn't meet in your original remission/refund application according to the 'Notice of Decision' letter.

-- Attach new additional supporting documentation that you did not include in your original application.
+- Attach new supporting documentation that you did not include in your original application.

-How do I submit an appeal to Deakin University?
+How do I submit a review request to Deakin University?

 - DUSA Advocates recommend you read the online form, then draft your responses to the main questions offline, before copying and pasting your finalised responses into the online form.

-- DUSA Advocates recommend you keep a copy of your submission for your own records.
+- It is recommended that you keep a copy of your submission for your own records.

-When will I know the outcome of my appeal?
+When will I know the outcome of my review request?

-- You should receive the outcome within 28 days of Deakin University receiving your appeal.
+- You should receive the outcome within 28 days of Deakin University receiving your review request.

 DUSA Advocates can:

-- Assist you to understand the outcome, the appeal process, the additional documentation that you could provide with your appeal, and the possible outcomes of your appeal;
+- Assist you to understand the decision, the review process, the new supporting documentation that you could provide, and the possible outcomes of the review;

-- Review your draft appeal and new supporting documentation and provide feedback;
+- Review your draft review request and new supporting documentation and provide feedback;

 - Provide you with information about other university processes that may be helpful to you;

-- Refer you to relevant support services both within Deakin University and externally, such as Financial Counselling.
+- Refer you to relevant support services such as DUSA’s Financial Counselling.